Diyi2020/Diyi2020.github.io/_pages/about.md

 I’m also excited to explore the machine learning and quantum computing for __scientific computing__, with a focus on condensed matter problems.
 There are some pure problems from research along these lines, I have been thinking about for a very long time, for example,

-(1) Algebraic Geometry and Inverse Problem for condensed matter.
+(1) Classical Algebraic Geometry and Inverse Problem for condensed matter.
 I have very specific type of multi-variable nonlinear systems and try to argue the existence and uniqueness of the solution.
 It also involve some gauges as well.

 (2) Mixing time for Quantum MCMC.